x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDomain/setGroups_en.md

 ##DESCRIPTION##

-This function is used to reset the replication group contained in the domain.
+This function is used to modify the replication group contained in the domain.

->**Note:**
->
-> User must ensure that the group does not contain any data before deleting a replication group, otherwise the operation will fail.

 ##PARAMETERS##

 options ( *object, required* )

-Modify the domain attributes through the options parameters:
+Modify the replication group contained in the domain through the parameter "options":

--  Groups ( *string/array* ): All replication groups contained in the domain.
+-  Groups ( *string/array* ): The replication group contained in the domain.

+    When modifying the replication group contained in the domain, if it involves deleting the replication group, make sure that there is no data in the replication group, otherwise the operation will report an error.

     Format: `Groups: ['group1', 'group2']`

--  AutoSplit ( *boolean* ): Whether the domain is automatically split.

-   Format: `AutoSplit: true | false`

 ##RETURN VALUE##